SALMON-TDDFT/SALMON2/README.md

 - K-computer (It is scheduled to be permanently shut down at the end of August, 2019)
 - Fujitsu FX100 supercomputer system
+- Fujitsu supercomputer (Fugaku, FX1000, FX700) with A64FX processor
 - Linux PC Cluster with Intel Xeon Phi (Knights Landing architecture)
 - Linux PC Cluster with x86-64 CPU